 Born October 21, 1950, Dr. Ronald E. McNair was the second African American to fly into outer space.
 His legacy is symbolic of the advances that African Americans have made in history.
-Although his history took root from a low-income household in Lake City, South Carolina he was destined to excel in academia and life.
+Although his history took root in a low-income household in Lake City, South Carolina, he was destined to excel in academia and life.
 His drive and resilience found in all of us afforded him some of the highest achievements in both.
-In high school he was valedictorian.
-In college where he received his bachelor's in Physics, he was magna cum laude.
-As a Physics Ph.D., recipient from MIT his work in laser physics was nationally recognized.
+In high school, he was valedictorian.
+In college, where he received his bachelor's in Physics, he was magna cum laude.
+As a Physics Ph.D. recipient from MIT, his work in laser physics was nationally recognized.

 In 1979, Dr. Ronald E. McNair joined the ranks of NASA as a mission specialist aboard the space shuttle Challenger at the Kennedy Space Center in Florida.
 But, unfortunately for us and the world, his many contributions to African American history came to a halt when shortly after takeoff, the Challenger exploded nine miles over the Atlantic Ocean on January 28, 1986.